BestTimesToVisit.com Logo

 packing

 Pack comfortable walking shoes – you'll be doing a lot of it!
 Rome is a city best explored on foot.
-Also, pack layers as the weather can change quickly, especially in spring and autumn.
-A light rain jacket is always a good idea.
+Also, pack layers as the weather can change quickly.
+A light jacket or sweater is useful even in summer evenings.

 Weather Details